hongyusu/ProteinFunctionPrediction/README.md

    1. Gene Ontology
    2. Protein Family
-   3. BLAST score with UniProt
+   3. _BLAST_ score with UniProt
    4. Taxonomy in NCBI

 For TCDB proteins we extract features of the following two categorises

-   1. BLAST score with TCDB
+   1. _BLAST_ score with TCDB
-   2. Several InterProScan feature
+   2. Many InterProScan features

 ## Data